IMAP fails with A3 BAD User is authenticated but not connected error in Jira server integrated with Office365

 O365 configuration to allow IMAP over OAuth2.0 is incomplete as Client Access Rules is missing "IMAP4" rule.
 See Microsoft Documentation.

-When following the steps to configure your Jira incoming mail server to use OAuth 2.0, the request to "Authorize" was not completed by the user account for the mailbox.
+When following the steps to configure your Jira incoming mail server to use OAuth 2.0, the request to "Authorize" was not completed by the mailbox owner or delegated user.

 - A user is attempting to configure Jira's incoming mail server to use OAuth 2.0 for the account firstname.lastname@example.org